 The big rock is visible from multiple viewing points, and it’s quite easy to go there on foot.
 You don’t need any special equipment or preparation.
 Only sports shoes would be good, as the path would be hard to conquer in flip-flops.
 Hiking up there offers some great sights.
 Here is a full post on how to hike to Roque Nublo.

-When you drive close to the pint in the map where the Roque Nublo should be, you’ll notice several parking spots and the markings of the beginning of the path.
+When you drive close to the point in the map where the Roque Nublo should be, you’ll notice several parking spots and the markings of the beginning of the path.
 It’s well marked.
 It takes around 30 minutes to go 1.5 km to the Roque Nublo and about the same time to go back.

 One tip for visiting this place would be going in the afternoon when the large buses have already gone away.
 When we visited the place at the beginning of May at around three in the afternoon there were only several people on the path.
 But it seemed that the parking spaces and the width of the path are meant for larger crowds.

 Close to Roque Nublo, you’ll find another noteworthy peak Pico de las Nieves.
 It is the second-highest mountain on Gran Canaria and has a great viewing place.
 One can see Roque Nublo and many other peaks from there.
 In good weather, it’s even possible to see Teide volcano on Tenerife.